 They will particularly shun public displays of affection, leaving you feeling rejected and unwanted.
 When you talk to them about it, they complain that you are too demanding or needy.
 Your partner will also avoid talking about feelings or the relationship, preferring instead to have a general conversation.

 If you are experiencing any of these signs, then it is time to evaluate your relationship.
 Toxic relationships are bad for your health, and can cause immense stress.
-Seek help from friends or relatives, to help you detach yourself from the relationship.
+To detach yourself from the relationship, seek help from friends or relatives.
 It is also important to seek the services of a professional, to address any psychological trauma that may result from a toxic relationship.
 What if you could be loved for exactly who you are?
 Love is out there.